-EnergyNet offers an easy-to-use oil and gas property auction and sealed bid / negotiated sale service that facilitates the sale of producing working interests (operated and non-operated), overrides, royalties, mineral interests, and non-producing leasehold.
-Most of the properties we sell are located in the lower 48 United States and range in value from $1,000 to $100MM.
+EnergyNet offers an easy-to-use oil, gas, and other commodities auction and sealed bid transaction service that facilitates the sale of producing working interests (operated and non-operated), overrides, royalties, mineral interests, leasehold, and other contracts.

 I would like to contact EnergyNet and speak with a representative.
 Who do I call?

 EnergyNet has Business Development Representatives in every major oil and gas region.
 To locate your Business Development Representative, visit our Contact Us page for a full list of contact information including telephone, fax and email address information.